Gunpowder artillery in the Middle Ages: Italy

-Probably one of the oldest European firearms was the 1322 bronze vase-shaped gun from Mantua of 1322, unfortunately disappeared in 1849, but of which we have drawings and measurements made in 1786.
+Probably one of the oldest European firearms was the 1322 bronze vase-shaped gun from Mantua, of which drawings and measurements made in 1786 before it disappeared in 1849.
 It was 16.4 cm long, weighed about 5 kg and had a caliber of 5.5 cm.

-While certainly, the first document that mentions the use of cannons in Italy (and also in Europe) comes from a register of the municipality of Florence dated 1326 and attests, in that year, the purchase by the municipality of iron bullets and cannons.
+The first document that mentions the use of cannons in Italy (and also in Europe) comes from a register of the municipality of Florence dated 1326 and attests, in that year, the purchase by the municipality of iron bullets and cannons.
 The following year, some cannons are also documented in the castle of Gassino, near Turin and, in 1335, the presence of firearms is also attested in Venice.

-However, it was only around 1340 that the use of cannons began to become more and more frequent and they were no longer only used to defend castles and cities, but also to besiege them, as the Visconti did in 1351 during the siege of Conselice, near Bologna.
+However, it was only around 1340 that the use of cannons began to become more frequent and they were no longer only used to defend castles and cities, but also to besiege them, as the Visconti did in 1351 during the siege of Conselice, near Bologna.